 Probationary periods can be extended beyond the end date up to a period of six months but may not exceed one year.
 Supervisors must contact Human Resources at 7-2554, prior to the end of the probationary period, to discuss the extension and/or next steps.

-If the appraisal is determined to be "Needs Improvement" or “Below Standards,” contact Employee Relations at 7-2554 before completing the appraisal.
+If the appraisal is determined to be "Needs Improvement(2)" or “Unsatisfactory(1),” contact Employee Relations at 7-2554 before completing the appraisal.

 Guidelines to complete an SP appraisal: